pafoster/gdir/README.rst

                             set arrival time (see below)
       -S, --substeps        show sub-steps in output
-      -M, --multiple        show multiple routes, if available -N, --no-wrap         disable word wrapping (affects command line mode only; potentially useful for scripting)
+      -M, --multiple        show multiple routes, if available -N, --no-wrap         disable word wrapping (affects command line mode only;
+                            potentially useful for scripting)
       -R region_code, --region region_code
                             set region bias using the specified top-level domain two-character code (ccTLD)
+      -C, --copyright       display copyright and transport company information (see Directions API terms and conditions

     Departure and arrival times are expressed in terms of local time at the origin and destination, respectively.
 Times must be specified in the form [[[[cc]yy]mm]dd]HH[:]MM, where ccyy is the year, mm is the month (ranging from 1 to 12), dd is the day (ranging from 1 to 31), HH is the hour (ranging from 0 to 23) and MM is the minute (ranging from 0 to 59).
 When left unspecified, ccyy, mm and dd values are assumed to be the current year, month and day, respectively.
 For ambiguous times arising from daylight saving transitions, it is assumed that the ambiguous time is expressed in the time zone's standard time.